gohugoio/hugo/content/tools/index.md

 - [enwrite](https://github.com/zzamboni/enwrite) - Evernote-powered statically-generated blogs and websites.
 Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
 - [caddy-hugo](https://github.com/hacdias/caddy-hugo) - This is an add-on for [Caddy](https://caddyserver.com/) which wants to deliver a good UI to edit the content of the website.
 - [Hugopit](https://github.com/sjardim/Hugopit) - A web-based editor for Hugo build on top of [Cockpit CMS](http://www.getcockpit.com/).
+- [Lipi](https://github.com/SohanChy/Lipi) - A native GUI frontend written in Java to manage your Hugo websites.

 ----